aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Welcome to $SITENAME$!
 [Code to generate such a database can be reviewed](https://codereview.meta.stackexchange.com/a/9116/120114) but without any code it seems it is not [on-topic](https://$SITEURL$/help/on-topic).

 ###[Q] UML design off-topic unless with code.
 Ahoy!
 The general consensus is that [UML designs are not reviewable unless they accompany code](https://codereview.meta.stackexchange.com/a/1926/120114).

+###[Q] Character limit increased
+If you are concerned about the size of your code, bear in mind that [the character limit on Code Review was increased to 65k](https://codereview.meta.stackexchange.com/a/7163/120114).

 ###[A] Different language
 Hi.
 The question is tagged [tag:Javascript].
 The consensus is that [answers should use the same language as the code in the question](https://codereview.meta.stackexchange.com/a/2631/120114).
 Please write your answer according to the tags.
 Thanks! :)